OktaySavdi/kubernetes-yaml/Storage/readme.md

 Get all of the files in the [deploy](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/tree/master/deploy) directory of this repository.
 These instructions assume that you have cloned the [kubernetes-sigs/nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/) repository and have a bash-shell open in the root directory.

-**Step 3: Setup authorization**

-If your cluster has RBAC enabled or you are running OpenShift you must authorize the provisioner.
-If you are in a namespace/project other than "default" edit `deploy/rbac.yaml`.

 **Kubernetes:**

 ```sh